MarlonPassos/theme-persisted/README.md

-## Persisting theme on localStorage.
+## Persisting theme in localStorage.